hazae41/immutable/README.md

 ## Technology

-The most important thing about The Immutable Framework is that service-workers are immutably cached.
+The most important thing about The Immutable Toolbox is that service-workers are immutably cached.

-This is done by using immutable `Cache-Control` headers and `{ updateViaCache: "all" }` options.
+This is done by using `Cache-Control` headers and `{ updateViaCache: "all" }` options.

-Once the service-worker is cached, the webapp cannot be automatically updated by the browser.
+The service-worker is cached for one year, so it won't be auto-updated before one year has passed.

-In order to update it, we need to `register()` a new service-worker at a different URL.
+In order to update it before one year, we need to `register()` a new service-worker at a different URL.

-This is done by generating a `service_worker.<version>.js` for each version of your service-worker.

-The webapp runtime fetches `service_worker.latest.js` and check its hash in order to detect updates.
+The webapp runtime fetches `service_worker.js` and check its hash in order to detect updates.

-If an update is detected, it can `register()` the new `service_worker.<version>.js` file.
+If an update is detected, it can `register()` the new `service_worker.js?version=<version>` file.

 Thus the developer or user is in control of when to update the webapp (e.g. a yes/no/always button).